lightninglabs/faraday/README.md

 `--network` flag to tell the CLI in what sub directory to look for the files.

 ### Chain Backend
 Faraday offers node accounting services which require access to a Bitcoin node with `--txindex` set so that it can perform transaction lookup.
-Currently the `NodeAudit` and `CloseReport` endpoints require this connection, and will fail if it is not present.
+Currently the `CloseReport` endpoint requires this connection, and will fail if it is not present.
+It is *strongly recommended* to provide this connection when utilizing the `NodeAudit` endpoint, but it is not required.
 This connection is *optional*, and all other endpoints will function if it is not configured.

 To connect Faraday to bitcoind:
 ```